MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1904.md

 - Added a new memory check in the **Test-AzureStack** `UpdateReadiness` group, which checks to see if you have enough memory available on the stack for the update to complete successfully.

 <!-- Feature 3780326 -->
-- Improvements to the resiliency of the infrastructure backup service to ensure scheduled or on demand backups complete successfully.
+- Improvements to idempotency of infrastructure backup action plan.

 ### Fixes